Yorkshire Vet treats pregnant ewe in first episode of the Channel 5 show

-The Yorkshire Vet episode preview: Peter Wright treats a pregnant ewe, Julian Norton tends to a terrier with bladder stones and a farming family mourn the loss of pet donkey
+The Yorkshire Vet series 15 episode preview: Peter Wright treats a pregnant ewe, Julian Norton tends to terrier with bladder stones and farming family mourn the loss of pet donkey

 In the first episode of The Yorkshire Vet series 15, three vets Julian Norton, Peter Wright and Matt Smith deal with emergency surgeries involving a ewe, terrier and a chameleon.